n-siepmann/luxuryfizzbuzz/README.md

 # Luxury Fizzbuzz
-A customisable take on a classic coding exercise - enter up to 10 rules!
+A customisable take on a classic coding exercise - enter up to 10 of the following rules:

+- Divisible by x
+- Square
+- Cube
+- Prime
+- Triangular
+- Sum of two cubes
+- Power of two
+- Mersenne prime
+- Evil (ie the number contains an even number of 1s when rendered in binary)

 Try it at LINK

 ## Stack
-Spring Boot, Thymeleaf
+Spring Boot, Thymeleaf, Java 8 Predicates, Ajax